 The California Privacy Rights Act (CPRA) applies to for-profit entities that:

-• Collect or determine the purposes and means of processing personal information of California residents, and
+- Collect or determine the purposes and means of processing the personal information of California residents, and

-• Have annual gross revenues in excess of $25 million
+- Have annual gross revenues over $25 million

 The CPRA keeps most of the CCPA thresholds intact but makes a few significant changes.